Deftioon/Quojo/README.md

 With Qubit $\alpha|0\rangle + \beta|1\rangle$, the probability amplitude of measuring $|0\rangle$ is of probability $|\alpha^2|$, and likewise the probability of measuring $|1\rangle$. is $|\beta^2|$.

-You can measure a Qubit with either the `measure` method from the `Qubit` struct.
+You can measure a Qubit with the `measure` method from the `Qubit` struct.

 ```py
 var myQubit = Qubit(1)